li-xin-yi/security-summer-labs/lab8/readme.md

 ## Mitigation

 From the tasks above, we see what damage a bad-designed query handler for SQL server can cause.
 Fortunately, an adversary is hard to see the code snippet of retrieving SQL query in a real-word application.
-However, it is still vulnerable to build query statement by simply joining all arguments like before, as she still can explore all possible injection code by enumerating.
+However, it is still vulnerable to build query statements by simply joining all arguments like before, as she still can explore all possible injection code by empirically enumerating them out.
 The best way to prevent her from injecting unsolicited SQL syntax into any query is to avoid using a completely constructed raw query in `rawQuery`.
-Instead, we can use a *parameterized statement*, such as SQLiteStatement, which offers both *binding* and *escaping* of arguments.
+Instead, we can use a *parameterized/prepared statement*, such as SQLiteStatement, which offers both *binding* and *escaping* of arguments.

 For example, we can replace the code from line 6-7 in `findHandler` with